The railway arrives in Smiths Falls

 By 1924, it is estimated that 1,600 people worked for the CPR in the Smiths Falls Division, with 1,200 living in Smiths Falls.
 The payroll was $1,500,000, most of it being spent in town.

 The CPR yard on the east side of town, on Victoria Avenue occupied several acres with up to date buildings like the roundhouse (engine house), with its 22 stalls.
 Seven more would be added by the end of the decade.
 The Express Office, built in 1928 handled small shipments of freight including perishable items in separate insulated cars.
 Horses and livestock from local farms and even automobiles for individuals were shipped through this office.

-However, by the 1930s the automobile began to compete with the railway.
+However, by the 1930s, the automobile began to compete with the railway.
 By car Smiths Falls was now only 2 ½ hours from Ottawa and 1 ½ hours from Kingston and the St. Lawrence River.
-Cars and trucks provided a freedom for travelers that fixed train schedules could not.
+Cars and trucks provided freedom for travelers that fixed train schedules could not.

 To stay competitive the railway had to modernize.
 As a result, CPR and CNR began to market train travel as an “experience”, rather than an efficient way to travel from point A to point B. Suddenly the world was at the town’s doorstep.

 CPR Railway Station